kentonv/home-container/README.md

 ## Usage

 1. Build with `make`.
 Note that you will be prompted for your sudo password in order to make the binary suid-root (see FAQ below for why).
-2. Move (don't copy, lest you lose the suid bit) the `browser-cordon` binary to somewhere in your `PATH`.
+2. Move (don't copy, lest you lose the suid bit) the `home-container` binary to somewhere in your `PATH`.
-3. Run `browser-cordon` to start Chrome in a cordon.
-4. To create multiple profiles, specify a profile name as a command-line parameter to `browser-cordon`.
-(The default is `default`.)
+3. Run `home-container name command` to run `command` in a container named `name`.
+Everything you run in the same-named container will see the same version of your home directory, which starts out empty.

-Your profiles will be stored under `~/.browser-cordon`.
+Your containers will be stored under `~/.home-container` in your real home directory.

+You can optionally map directories from your real home directory into the container with the `-w` (writable) and `-r` (read-only) flags; run with `--help` for details.

 ## Author

 I, [Kenton Varda](https://keybase.io/kentonv), am the lead developer of [Sandstorm.io](https://sandstorm.io), a ridiculously secure (and radically easier) way to run web apps on your own server.
-If `browser-cordon` interests you, you may also be interested in reading about [Sandstorm's security model](https://docs.sandstorm.io/en/latest/developing/security-practices/).
+If `home-container` interests you, you may also be interested in reading about [Sandstorm's security model](https://docs.sandstorm.io/en/latest/developing/security-practices/).

-I am not in any way affiliated with Google or Chrome.

 ## FAQ

-### Why cordon your browser?
+### Why run your browser in a container?

 Your web browser is the most likely entry point to your desktop for a remote attacker.
 You use it to connect to random untrusted servers far more often than any other program, and the things it does with the data obtained from those server are far more complex than any other program.
 Your browser is also likely the program you run whose developers have taken the most care to ensure that it is secure -- but no one is perfect.

-The purpose of `browser-cordon` is to add an additional layer of defense against possible bugs in Chrome.
+The purpose of `home-container` is to add an additional layer of defense against possible bugs in your browser.
 In particular, it defends against bugs that might otherwise allow a remote attacker to read sensitive files from your hard drive.
 Such a bug could be used, for example, to steal SSH or PGP private keys.
 [A bug of this nature was recently found in Firefox.](https://blog.mozilla.org/security/2015/08/06/firefox-exploit-found-in-the-wild/)

-### Why only Chrome?
-Why not other browsers?

-I personally use Chrome because I am most confident in its security model.
-Their sandboxing techniques go far beyond any other browser.
-The Chrome team is regularly pushing the boundaries of Linux security (e.g. creating seccomp-bpf, a Linux kernel feature that is now critical to Sandstorm).

-However, this code could probably easily be adapted to other major browsers as well, and I would be happy to accept patches along those lines.

-### Does this use Docker/Rocket/OCI/LXC/etc.?

-No. It uses the raw Linux system calls on which all of those are based.
-This code has no dependencies.

 ### What directories can the browser still see?